If you have any additional questions not addressed on this page, please contact [email protected].

 - Works of art or design created, fabricated, and/or commissioned in Chicago.

-- Organizations, events, or experiences that shed light on Chicago’s history as a source of American art and design.
+- Organizations, groups, events, or experiences that shed light on Chicago’s history as a source of American art and design.

 Will projects on architecture be considered?

 The foundation will consider projects that explore architecture in relation to visual art and align with the initiative’s focus and priorities.

 Will the foundation support projects on contemporary art and design?

 Yes, the foundation welcomes projects that bring contemporary and historical works of art and/or design into dialogue, with the aim of illuminating the present moment and bringing new perspectives to the way Chicago history and/or art history is understood.
 Additionally, the foundation will support projects focused solely on contemporary art that manifest a critical and reflective engagement with Chicago history and/or art history and the initiative’s priorities and focus.

 Funding is available exclusively to institutions based in the Chicago metropolitan area.

 Does the initiative only support exhibitions and convenings that are presented in Chicago?

 Exhibitions must originate in the Chicago metropolitan area, but the foundation encourages traveling them to other venues after the local presentation ends; travel support may be possible.
 Excepting virtual convenings, in-person convenings (such as workshops, symposia, and conferences) are expected to take place in the Chicago metropolitan area.